-For titled international championship series or for events which require a UIM Superlicence, the appeal fee is 2000 €.
-In addition the Driver has to pay 3000 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
-The appeal fee for a single UIM Event championship is 1000 €, in addition the Driver has to pay 1000 €, to the UIM for possible costs of the ICA.
+For titled international championship series or for events which require a UIM Superlicence, the appeal fee is 2000 $\in$ .
+In addition, the Driver has to pay 2000 $\in$ to the UIM for possible costs of the ICA (IT meeting arrangements, telephone, laboratory, experts and other costs of the appeal procedure).
+The appeal fee for a single UIM Event championship is 1000 $\in$ , in addition the Driver has to pay 1000 $\in$ , to the UIM for possible costs of the ICA.